sheinbergon/jna-aac-encoder/README.md

     * Windows (64-bit)
     * OSX (Intel 64-bit / Apple Silicon, compiled with Xcode 13.3 SDK)
   * Tested with FDK-AAC version is 2.0.2
-  * Lower `2.0.x` versions of FDK-AAC might work, but haven't been tested.
+  * Earlier `2.0.x` versions of FDK-AAC might work, but haven't been tested.
+  * For JDK 8 compatibility, please use version `2.0.0` of this library
   * For `0.1.6`/`0.1.5` FDK-AAC support and Windows 32 bit support, please use version `0.1.9` of this library

 ### Encoding using the JVM AudioSystem